-If you get a parking ticket in a rental car, it's important to pay it off right away—before you return the car, if possible.
+Uh-oh.
+Did you get a parking ticket in a rental car?
+It's important to pay it off right away—even before you return the car, if possible.

 Car Renters Are Responsible for Parking Fines

 In the terms of conditions of every rental car contract, there is a section on parking offenses.
-In brief, all parking fines are the responsibility of the renter and the rental car company may charge the renter's credit card for parking fines incurred.
+Here's the short version: All parking fines are the responsibility of the renter and the rental car company may charge the renter's credit card for parking fines incurred.

-If you decline or simply forget to pay the fine in a timely manner, the rental car company will be notified and it will then pass on not only that charge but an additional administrative fee as well.
+If you decline or simply forget to pay the fine in a timely manner, the rental car company will be notified and it will then pass on that charge plus an additional administrative fee as well.
 This administrative fee can vary but it is typically somewhere between $30 and $45.

 Why You Should Pay Rental Car Parking Fines Right Away